 Humans have explored Grand Teton National Park for at least 11,000 years.
 Archaeological evidence suggests they used the area encompassed by the park from spring to fall, based on what resources were available.
 People of European descent began exploring the area in the early 1800s, following wildlife and Native American trails through Jackson Hole and Grand Teton National Park.

 Establishing Grand Teton National Park was much more difficult than the relatively easy establishment of neighboring Yellowstone National Park.
 The original Grand Teton National Park, encompassing only the Teton Range and six lakes at the base of the mountain, was established by an act of Congress in 1929.
 The park was expanded in 1943 with a presidential proclamation by FDR and a donation of 35,000 acres by John D. Rockefeller.
 In 1950, the original 1929 park and the lands set aside in 1943 were combined, creating what we know today as Grand Teton National Park.

 The Teton Range, mostly contained within Grand Teton National Park and to the south of nearby Yellowstone National Park, is made up of two divisions along a fault line, each known as a block.
-The east block, which fell along the range, now referred to as Jackson Hole.
-This has become a popular spot for tourists in search of some mind-blowing sights and pulse-pounding skiing.
+The east block near Jackson Hole has become a popular spot for tourists in search of some mind-blowing sights and pulse-pounding skiing.
 The west block rose and created the famed Rocky Mountains.
 Although Mount Elbert is the highest point of the Rockies at 14,443 feet, Grand Teton is the highest point of the Teton Range, rising to 13,770 feet and towering more than a mile above the valley of Jackson Hole.
 The Tetons represent the youngest mountain range in the Rockies.